1984 Atlantic hurricane season: Tropical Storm Fran

+As Fran passed the Cape Verde islands weather stations reported 35 mph winds, leading to little wind damage, if any.
+However, torrential rainfall caused extensive flooding, severely damaging almost 1,100 dwellings and leaving at least 2,100 people homeless.
+Damage totaled approximately $2.84 million and 29-32 people died in the Cabo Verde Islands, making it the country's second-deadliest cyclone, behind only Hurricane Debbie in 1961.

 Tropical Storm Gustav

-Gustav spent most of its life as a well-organized tropical depression, which formed on September 16 in the open Atlantic south of Bermuda.
-The depression moved north, and its motion stalled over Bermuda on September 17.
-A day later, the depression had strengthened to a tropical storm and was named Gustav.
-Tropical Storm Gustav headed northeast until it was absorbed by a front on September 19.
+A tropical wave and an upper cold low interacted over the southwestern Atlantic in mid-September.
+Satellite and ship data led to the formation of a tropical depression late on September 16, then situated about 250 mi south of Bermuda.
+The depression drifted northward due to an approaching cold front and passed near Bermuda late on September 17.
+About 24 hours later, a reconnaissance flight observed a barometric pressure of 1006 mbar and a ship recorded sustained winds of 45 mph (70 km/h), leading the depression to be upgraded to Tropical Storm Gustav, with winds of 50 mph (85 km/h).
+Falling pressures to the north and northeast of Gustav caused the storm to accelerate.
+Around 12:00 UTC on September 19, Gustav merged with a frontal system about 335 mi northeast of Bermuda.

 Hurricane Hortense

-A large frontal system spawned a subtropical depression early on September 23, about 385 miles (620 km) east of Bermuda.
+A large frontal system spawned a subtropical depression early on September 23, about 385 mi (620 km) east of Bermuda.
 Ship and satellite data confirmed its development, and indicated the system intensified into a subtropical storm later on September 23.
 Initially the cyclone moved toward the south-southwest, although on September 24 it turned to the west.
 That day, the hurricane hunters reported that the system transitioned into a tropical cyclone; as such, it was named Tropical Storm Hortense.
-The newly-tropical storm quickly intensified while turning to the northwest, and late on September 25 Hortense attained hurricane status, about 300 miles (475 km) southeast of Bermuda.
+The newly-tropical storm quickly intensified while turning to the northwest, and late on September 25 Hortense attained hurricane status, about 300 mi (475 km) southeast of Bermuda.

 Twelve hours after reaching hurricane status, Hortense began a sharp weakening trend while passing east of Bermuda.
 By September 27 it was a minimal tropical storm, and subsequently it executed a clockwise loop to the southwest.
 The intensity of Hortense fluctuated slightly over the subsequent few days, although it never regained its former intensity.
 On September 30, after turning to the west and later to the north, the storm passed just 7 mi west of Bermuda.
 As the storm was so weak, the island only reported winds of 18 mph.
-Hortense accelerated to the northeast, moving rapidly across the north Atlantic before being absorbed by a larger extratropical storm late on October 2, northwest of the Azores.
+Hortense accelerated to the northeast, moving rapidly across the North Atlantic before being absorbed by a larger extratropical storm late on October 2, northwest of the Azores.